 The Forum membership is by invitation only.

-The Patrons of the Forum are: HE Judge Rosalyn Higgins DBE QC, and Yves Fortier CC QC.
+The Patrons of the Forum are: HE Judge Rosalyn Higgins GBE QC, and Yves Fortier CC QC.

 The Forum Director is Professor Yarik Kryvoi